Kingsley, Michigan: Geography

 According to the United States Census Bureau, the village has a total area of 1.44 sqmi, of which 1.42 sqmi is land and 0.02 sqmi is water.
-The Kingsley ZIP code, 49649, serves the majority of Paradise Township, as well as the southwest corner of Union Township, the western portion of Fife Lake Township, a portion of northern Greenwood Township, the northeast corner of Hanover Township, a large portion of western Mayfield Township, and the southwest corner of Blair Township.
+The Kingsley ZIP code, 49649, serves the majority of Paradise Township, as well as the southwest corner of Union Township, the western portion of Fife Lake Township, a portion of northern Greenwood Township, the northeast corner of Hanover Township, a large portion of eastern Mayfield Township, and the southeast corner of Blair Township.

 Government

 The village president of Kingsley is Mary Lajko, who has served since 2022.
-The president pro tempore is Eric Weger, and village trustees are Gabe Bogart, Chris Bott, Chris McPherson, Cortney Wallace, and Dan Walton.
+The president pro tempore is Eric Weger, and village trustees are Whitney Specker, Chris Bott, Chris McPherson, Dawn Willman, and Christina Forro.
+The village manager is Charlie Jetter.